mm3509/b9122/syllabus/appendix-grading.md

 ## End-of-lecture submissions

 Most lectures are hands-on and require you to run code along with me.
-You must submit your Python code in a text file or Jupyter notebook, or your shell logs or other screenshots, on the Gradescope assignment called "end-of-lecture submissions".
-The Autograder will give your submission a grade at the end of lecture day; but I reserve the right to inspect the submission and revert the grade (for example, in case two students cheat and submit the same document).
+You must submit your Python code in a text file or Jupyter notebook, or your shell logs or other screenshots, on Canvas.

 The function to grade your end-of-lecture submissions is: